-Madron Daniel_take online safety very seriously both in terms of our pupils and all of our staff.
-Please also refer to our School online safety policy and the acceptable user policy for staff.
+St Mary's C of E school takes online safety very seriously both in terms of our pupils and all of our staff.
+Please also refer to St Mary's School online safety policy and the acceptable user policy for staff.